jacoblapworth/akahu-sdk-swift/src/react/button.md

 ### Disabled / Loading States

-You can programatically disable a button (which prevents interaction, including preventing it gaining focus) by setting the `isDisabled` prop to `true`.
+You can programatically disable a button by setting the `isDisabled` prop to `true`.
+This will prevent interaction, including preventing it gaining focus.

 ```
 <div>